 The chickpea flatbread has very ancient roots.
 Various recipes of Latin and Greek origins included pies with mashed legumes cooked in the oven.

-Anyway a legend says that the chickpea flatbread was born by chance in 1284, when Genoa defeated Pisa in the naval combat of Meloria.
+Anyway, a legend says that the chickpea flatbread was born by chance in 1284 when Genoa defeated Pisa in the naval combat of Meloria.
 A Genoese ship, carrying prisoners, suffered damages caused by a storm.
 In the hustle and bustle, some olive oil barrels and sacks of chickpeas toppled, soaking into the salt water entered in the galley.

 Due to the storm and to the hard battle against Pisa, the food was scarce, so the captain of the ship ordered to retrieve the cans and to serve to the sailors a bowl of a shapeless chickpea purée with olive oil.
 At the beginning some sailors refused to eat that mash leaving it in the sun, wiping the mixture into a kind of pancake.
 The next days, driven by hunger pangs, the sailors ate the food left in the sun finding it so delicious.
 Once back on land, the Genoese decided to improve the unexpected discovery cooking the purée in the oven.
 The result pleased him, and to mock the defeated of the enemy, they called the chickpea crust “the gold of Pisa“.

 As you heard in this legend the Farinata born in Genoa in Liguria.
-Moreover this food became popular also along the coast of Tuscany, especially in the Pisan cuisine.
-In fact Pisa requested the DOP designation of origin for this product.
+Moreover, this food became popular also along the coast of Tuscany, especially in the Pisan cuisine.
+In fact, Pisa requested the DOP designation of origin for this product.

-Usually a sprinkling of black pepper on top is perfect.
+Usually, a sprinkling of black pepper on top is perfect.
 You can taste some slices of Chickpea Pie served on a dish or even inside a small loaf of bread called “francesino” or with a rounded small focaccia.

 From the combination between bread and Farinata, in the first half of the twentieth century in Leghorn, the expression “Cinque e Cinque” (five and five) born.
-People used to go at the bakery asking for 5 Lire of bread and 5 Lire of Torta.
+People used to go to the bakery asking for 5 Lire of bread and 5 Lire of Torta.
 (Lira was the currency of Italy before the introduction of the Euro).

 In Leghorn and throughout the province, Cinque e Cinque is a traditional and popular street food.
 You still find many “tortai” (special torta sellers, ancestors of modern Pizza By The Slice) where you can taste the original sandwich usually served with a glass of a gold colored soda called “Spuma”.

-Moreover there are many variations of the Farinata.
+Moreover, there are many variations of the Farinata.
 It can be served with soft cheese, with leeks and blue cheese, or with eggplants.